 commitment to sharing and enriching the heritage of Israel

 a unique location with access to an existing international community and one of the largest Jewish communities in the United States-both of which can benefit from and contribute to the work of the center

 - technology infrastructure which can provide inexpensive and rapid communication to facilitate dialogue among individual faculty, researchers, and students in both countries

-The Center for Israel Studies will:
+The Center for Israel Studies:

 The Association for Israel Studies

 The Center for Israel Studies was the first administrative headquarters for the Association for Israel Studies—the international professional association of scholars and researchers who study modern-day Israel.
 The center has hosted two of their international conferences.